Disclaimer: This post does not constitute legal advice.

 For example, think about all the business cards in your office—on desks, and in wallets and rolodexes.
+There are electronic business cards, too.
 All of them carry detailed, current contact information.
 Each one represents a real-life meeting and conversation.
 That’s an important data source, with key context information.

 Most importantly, the act of giving a business card is an invitation to get in contact.
 Now all your communications need consent, that makes cards very powerful.

 If you can digitize and share that information, you can see and use all the connections you have available.